Fantasy author, born in 1948. A Knight Bachelor

 - he has stated that he is happy for her to take over running Discworld (although she won't be writing new books: "They’re sacred, they’re Dad’s legacy and I’m the protector of Discworld and that means protecting it from myself as well.")

-In 2008, he announced that he had been diagnosed with early onset Alzheimer's, which he typically referred to as an "embuggerance".
+In 2007, he announced that he had been diagnosed with early onset Alzheimer's, which he typically referred to as an "embuggerance".
 He hasn't let it get him down, though his condition has advanced to the point where he can't write or type.
-Not that that has stopped him releasing two or three books a year
+Not that that has stopped him releasing a book or two a year through dictation

 .
 Also in typical fashion, he said while he appreciates the sentiment, he asked that only those fans of his with a background in the study of brain chemistry ask him questions like, "Is there anything I can do?"